getrambo/apps-script-tutorial/README.md

 ![save icon](./images/08-save-icon.png)

-## Test functions
+## Authorize functions to act on data

-This step requires you to run and authorize functions to act on data.
+Before functions can apply style changes, you must authorize them to act on data.

-Return to slides and select some text to highlight.
+Return to slides and select some text on which to apply style changes.

 > A word or two is all you need.